HieuSSALAB/FireFighter/README.md

 # FireFighterActivity
-The activity dataset of firefighters is constructed to record and analyze their actions in the work environment.
-This dataset includes 11 specific activity.
+The activity dataset of firefighters is constructed to record (sampling 100 HZ) and analyze their actions in the work environment.
+This dataset includes 11 specific activity
+Sensor: adxl345 + ITG3200
 Download dataset here: https://dx.doi.org/10.21227/9w3p-v638 Link demo: https://youtu.be/nyeaBuKJ26k
                         switch (classIdx) {